lexical-lsp/lexical/pages/installation.md

 ## Visual Studio Code

 Click on the extensions button on the sidebar, then search for `lexical`, then click `install`.
+By default, the extension will automatically download the latest version of Lexical.

 To change to a local executable, go to `Settings -> Extensions -> Lexical` and type `/my/home/projects/lexical/_build/dev/rel/lexical` into the text box in the `Server: Release path override` section.